-Anyone can ask a Prohibited Conduct Response Group (PCRG) member, or the Title IX coordinator and equity and diversity officer, or the provost for equity and diversity to explain the policy or process and talk through "what if's" without disclosing an actual incident (if they are not prepared to do so).
+Anyone can ask a Prohibited Conduct Response Group (PCRG) member or the Associate Provost for Equity and Diversity and Title IX Coordinator to explain the policy or process and talk through "what if's" without disclosing an actual incident (if they are not prepared to do so).
 PCRG members can be an important resource for students who want information on the complaint process or what a PCRG hearing is like.
 PCRG members receive annual in-depth training on issues of sexual violence, sexual harassment and discriminatory harassment.
-PCRG members are listed at colgate.edu/pcrg.
+PCRG members are listed at colgate.edu/pcrgmembers.